 Hyperglycemia simply means high blood sugar levels.
 If this situation lasts for too long, it can cause damage to the organs and tissues of the body.

 There are several types of diabetes and while all of them require medical attention, if you are diabetic, eating papaya can help stabilize your blood sugar levels naturally.

 See this article: 6 Things You Should Know About Diabetes

 Benefits of eating papaya

 There are many mistaken ideas about whether you can eat papaya if you suffer from diabetes.

-It is common to hear that you should avoid all types of fruit because they contain sugar and it is counterproductive for those who suffer from this disease.
+It is common to hear that you should avoid all types of fruit because they contain sugar, which is harmful for those who suffer from this disease.

-However, there are some fruits that can be eaten and that will help to counteract the effects of diabetes.
+However, there are some fruits that can help counteract the effects of diabetes.
 Papaya is precisely one of these because:

-- Rich in vitamins A, C, and E and some B complex vitamins.
+- It’s rich in vitamins A, C, and E and some B complex vitamins.